OHDSI/gaiaDocker/README.md

 	  gdal/ogr toolset for ETL
 	- gaia-postgis
 	  postgis toolset for ETL
+	- gaia-git
+	  git for using external code
+	- gaia-gdsc
+	  python environment for data processing
 	- gaia-solr
 	  solr index of all catalog entries at [http://localhost:8983](http://localhost:8983)
 -  additional tools [ optional ] [ with: --profile degauss ]